Our Club members are not the usual type of person that is found in a Computer Club.

 Our project this year is to provide better viewing for members.

-has now been installed with dimmers on lighting to reduce reflection on
+The Sussex Inlet RSL Club has assisted in this endeavour and a new screen has now been installed with dimmers on lighting to reduce reflection on the screen.

-Club continues to meet 2nd, 3rd & 4th Tuesdays of each month.
+Club continues to meet 2nd, 3rd and 4th Tuesdays of each month.